-But similar to the discussion of years spent "working" in the context of the working life table estimates in Table 1 above, the simple body counts used in demographic dependency ratios are just as naïve.
+But similar to the discussion of time granularity for years spent "working" in the context of the working life table estimates in Table 1 above, the simple body counts used in demographic dependency ratios are just as naïve.
 Among those age 18 to 64, some individuals work full-time and full-year, but many others work part-year or part-time, and yet others over-time; and many are not in the paid labour force at all.
-Figure 5b therefore shows a much more appropriate index - hours of paid work (at whatever age) per capita. (n.b. this idea for an alternative dependency ratio derives from Jane Falkingham QQQ) This index was estimated using the LifePaths model, and draws on detailed time use diary data as well as census, labour force, and other more conventional data.
+Figure 5b therefore shows a much more appropriate index - hours of paid work (at whatever age) per capita. (n.b. this idea for an alternative dependency ratio derives from Jane Falkingham in a non-internet accessible LSE working paper in the early 1970s) This index was estimated using the LifePaths model, and draws on detailed time use diary data as well as census, labour force, and other more conventional data.

-Unlike the scary statistic that the old age demographic dependency ratio will almost double to about 23% by 2031, the per capita paid hours measure is projected to fall by less than one-tenth, as indicated by the arrow labeled "3".
-To place this one-tenth figure in context, the projected 900 hours of paid work per capita in Canada in 2031, when all of Canada's baby boom will have attained age 65, the shaded band labeled "4" indicates estimated hours per capita today amongst rich EU countries that already have conventional demographic dependency ratios of about 25%.
-Thus Canada will end up with paid labour inputs as much as one-third higher than peer countries today that already have even slightly higher old age demographic dependency ratios.
+Unlike the scary statistic that the old age demographic dependency ratio will almost double to about 23% by 2031, the more fine-grained paid hours per capita measure is projected to fall by less than one-tenth, as indicated by the arrow labeled "3".
+To place this one-tenth figure in context, the projected 900 hours of paid work per capita in Canada in 2031, when all of Canada's baby boom will have attained age 65, compare the the shaded band labeled "4".
+It indicates estimated hours per capita in the 1990s amongst rich EU countries that already had conventional body count demographic dependency ratios of about 25%.
+Thus, Canada will end up with paid labour inputs in 2031 as much as one-third higher than peer countries already have had with even slightly higher old age demographic dependency ratios.
+This failure to use more carefully constructed and valid indicators - specifically more detailed granularity for time accounting of the population's activities - continues to give rise to no end of "demo doom" policy scare mongering.